 News stories that are happening near to where you live, in your village, town or community.

-News stories that are happening in the UK.
+News stories that are happening in your home country.

 Information which the audience / reader either needs to know or wants to know.